ankschoubey/blog/src/pages/fast-highlights/privacy/index.md

 ## Contact

-If you have questions, contact: ankushchoubey @ outlook.com
+If you have questions, contact: ankushchoubey@outlook.com